 The shape of the candles tells a lot about how the price has developed in the period under consideration.
 From the length of the shadows and the size of the bodies, we can conclude how the price behaved during the period under consideration.
 You can find some examples of this in the two charts below.

-2. on the other hand, if a candle has only a very small body and at the same time long lower and upper shadows, this indicates a strongly fluctuating trade without a clear trend.
+2. On the other hand, if a candle has only a tiny body and at the same time long lower and upper shadows, this indicates a strongly fluctuating trade without a clear trend.

-4. exactly the opposite case occurs with a long upper shadow.
-Here, the price rose sharply, but could not hold its high and had to give up most of its interim gains at the end.
+4. Precisely the opposite case occurs with a long upper shadow.
+Here, the price rose sharply but could not hold it's high and had to give up most of its interim gains at the end.

-5. if the highest price and the lowest price of a candle are very close to each other, this indicates uneventful trading.
+5. If the highest price and the lowest price of a candle are very close, this indicates uneventful trading.

-6. gaps are gaps between two candles.
-These price gaps occur when the following candle opens significantly above (upward gap) or below (downward gap) the previous candle.
+6. Gaps are gaps between two candles.
+These price gaps occur when the next candle opens significantly above (upward gap) or below (downward gap) the previous candle.

 A gap remains visible on the chart only if the price does not move back in the direction of the previous candle, thereby closing the gap.

-- An upward gap indicates that there were significantly more buyers than sellers at the opening of the market.
+- An upward gap indicates that there were significantly more buyers than sellers at the market opening.

-- Conversely, a downward gap indicates that there were significantly more sell orders than buy orders before trading opened.
+- Conversely, a downward gap indicates significantly more sell orders than buy orders before trading opened.

-In a candlestick chart, uptrends, downtrends, and sideways movements are relatively easy to identify.
+Uptrends, downtrends, and sideways movements are relatively easy to identify in a candlestick chart.

 - In an upward movement, the candles close above the closing price of their pre-candles.
-Within the upward movement, there are clearly more green candles than red candles.
+There are more green candles within the upward trend than red ones.

-- In a downward movement, on the other hand, the red candles predominate.
-Most candles within the movement close below the closing price of their pre-candles.
+- On the other hand, in a downward movement, the red candles predominate—most candles within the movement close below the closing price of their pre-candles.